snadim02/snadim02.github.io/_posts/2023-06-01-fireplace.md

 ![Fireplace](../assets/img/fireplace07.jpg){: .mx-auto.d-block :}

 I moved our smaller games into these [4x6" photo boxes](https://www.amazon.com/dp/B00GLQX3CO) (see below).
+My thoughts about the [pros and cons of "game decanting"]((../2022-12-30-toys/#Games)) are described in my [toy organization post](../2022-12-30-toys).
 I couldn't find perfectly-sized baskets to put the boxes into (to pull out like drawers), so I just made my own with scrap cardboard and duct tape.

 ![Fireplace](../assets/img/fireplace08.jpg){: .mx-auto.d-block :}

-Another fun detail: I framed *old* family pictures.
+Another fun detail: I framed *old family pictures* of the grandfathers our boys are named for (and *their* grandfathers)!
 I needed to enhance them for printing, and I used [MyHeritage's AI tool](https://www.myheritage.com/photo-enhancer) (the best of the six options I tried) in the end.

 ![Fireplace](../assets/img/fireplace09.jpg){: .mx-auto.d-block :}
 ***From left to right:** My husband's grandfather who my 1-year-old is named for, that grandfather's grandfather, my great-great-grandfather, and his grandson (my grandfather) who my 4-year-old is named for.*